New and Changed Leganto Features

 Additional Leganto Features

-The following additional changes were made in this month's release:
+The following additional features are new or changed in this month's release of Leganto.

 The following features were added to Alma to support Leganto features in this release.